crismarksotto/spectral-light/readme.md

 # Installation

 1. The unity version used in this project is 5.3.4f1
-2. Download the project via mediafire since github can't handle files greter than 100mb.
+2. Download the project via mediafire since github can't handle files greater than 100mb.

 You can download it from mediafire:
 - Project (1.22 GB): http://www.mediafire.com/file/65bxbe87e6dfiup/Spectral+Light.rar